mokolodi1/MedBook_/data_model.md

 - viper scores
 - paradigm scores

-In addition to the value type and metadata, each data set has a provenance field.
+In addition to the value type and metadata, each data set will have a provenance field.
 The details of this field will be defined in a future version of this document.
 The intent is to store the steps that were taken to generate the data set.

 For example:
 1. uploaded by Robert Baertsch on June 15, 2016 (link to original data set)